 1. Your Rabbit Is Just Being Their Normal Self

-While this chewing is natural for rabbits, in captivity, this behavior can become destructive.
-Make sure your rabbit has plenty of exciting chew items to keep him happily occupied.
+While this chewing is natural for rabbits, this behavior can become destructive in captivity.

 2. Just Bored

-One of the reasons a rabbit chews on things such as your clothes is that he is just plain bored.
-Rabbits are social.
-Your sweet furry friend doesn’t like spending too much time on his own.
-If he doesn’t have anything to keep him occupied out of his cage, he’ll chew on your clothes.
+One of the reasons a rabbit chews on things such as your clothes is that it is just plain bored.

 3. They Just Want To Play